barile2007/snitch-sniffer/README.md

-This file doesn't fucking matter
+This file doesn't fucking matter.
+Legit noone gives a shit.